top of page

 Hormone-related cancers, infertility and neurodevelopment disorders like ADHD and autism are just a few of adverse health-related impact associated with plastic waste pollution as per research conducted by plastichealthcoalition.org.

-About the Author: Ms. Nadira Haniff has over the years focused keenly on Finance & Capital Development for Projects that improve the quality of life of Humanity.
-With a relentless passion for Social equality, eradicating Food Insecurity, and overall socio-economic upliftment of communities, Mr. Haniff bears the torch and collaborates with the movers and shakers of the World to solve the pressing challenges of Climate Change.
+About the Authors: Ms. Nadira Haniff is an Entrepreneur and Business Strategist with a keen focus on Finance & Capital Development for Projects and Initiatives which improve Humanity's quality of life.
+With a relentless passion for Social equality, eradicating Food Insecurity, and overall Socio-Economic upliftment of communities, Ms. Haniff bears the torch, collaborating with the movers and shakers of the World to shine the light on Climate change and other global crises.
+Ms. Beverley MacNaughton is CEO of operations at GreenWorld Enterprises Inc. and is passionate about business growth and expansion without further destruction to our Planet.

 Comments